-Year ended December 31, 2020 Current Deferred Total Total income tax (expense) benefit \$ (6,313) \$ 3,451 \$ (2,862) Year ended December 31, 2019 - Total income tax expense \$ (2,128) \$ (15,087) \$ (17,215) Year ended December 31, 2018 - - Total income tax (expense) benefit \$ (1,668) \$ 7,970 \$ 6,302 in Ireland, 19.0% in the U.K., 17.0% in Singapore, 21.2% in Switzerland and 30.0% in Australia have been used.
+Year ended December 31, 2020 Current Current Deferred Deferred Total Total income tax (expense) benefit \$ (6,313) \$ 3,451 \$ (2,862) Year ended December 31, 2019 Total income tax expense \$ (2,128) \$ (15,087) \$ (17,215) Year ended December 31, 2018 - Total income tax (expense) benefit \$ (1,668) \$ 7,970 \$ 6,302 in Ireland, 19.0% in the U.K., 17.0% in Singapore, 21.2% in Switzerland and 30.0% in Australia have been used.

-The Company's expected income tax provision computed on pre-tax income (loss) at the weighted average tax rate has been calculated as the sum of the pretax income (loss) in each jurisdiction multiplied by that jurisdiction's applicable statutory tax rate.
+The Company's expected income tax provision computed on pre-tax income (loss) at the weighted average tax rate has been calculated as the sum of the pre-tax income (loss) in each jurisdiction multiplied by that jurisdiction's applicable statutory tax rate.
 Statutory tax rates of 0.0% in Bermuda, 21.0% in the U.S., 12.5%

 The Company's effective income tax rate, which it calculates as income tax expense divided by net income before taxes, may fluctuate significantly from period to period depending on the geographic distribution of pre-tax net income (loss) in any given period between different jurisdictions with comparatively higher tax rates and those with comparatively lower tax rates.
 The geographic distribution of pre-tax net income (loss) can vary significantly between periods due to, but not limited to, the following factors: the business mix of net premiums written and earned; the geographic location, the size and the nature of net claims and claim expenses incurred; the amount and geographic location of operating expenses, net investment income, net realized and unrealized gains (losses) on investments; outstanding debt and related interest expense; and the amount of specific adjustments to determine the income tax basis in each of the Company's operating jurisdictions.
-In addition, a significant portion of the Company's catastrophe business, which can result in significant volatility to its pre-tax net income in any given period.
+In addition, a significant portion of the Company's gross and net premiums are currently written and earned in Bermuda, which does not have a corporate income tax, including the majority of the Company's catastrophe business, which can result in significant volatility to its pre-tax net income in any given period.